 The impact of abuse in childhood

-Abuse in childhood can mean neglect or it can be physical, emotional or sexual abuse.
-Facing such abuse can impact heavily on many aspects of your adult life.
-The effects of abuse may last a short time or a very long time.
+Abuse in childhood can mean neglect, or it can be physical, emotional or sexual abuse.
+The effects of such abuse may last a short time or can impact heavily on many aspects of your adult life.
 They include poor physical or mental health, low self-esteem, difficulties with relationships or intimacy, self-harming and trauma symptoms.
 A longer list is give at the end of this post.

 In the end, though, this is not only about symptoms and labels.
 It is about how you feel as a person.

 When an adult has experienced abuse as a child, this is sometimes called historical or non-recent abuse.
 In recent years, there has been much more awareness and discussion of this, especially on-line and in the media.
 It may be helpful to know that others have come forward, been heard and received support.
 But it is also important that you don’t compare your situation to the high profile cases we see on the news.
 All abuse is potentially damaging.
 If you faced abuse in childhood, you deserve support if you want it, just like anybody else.

 If someone abused or exploited you, it may still very feel difficult to talk about it a long time afterwards.
 The same applies to any situation where you feel you were mistreated by a parent, carer or someone you trusted.
 You should not feel pressured to talk about your experiences.
 It is your decision.